Skip to main content

 Weekly (30–60 minutes):

-• Open each client Site that ran a scan in the last week
+• Open each client whose Site ran a scan in the last week

-• Check the change comparison against the previous scan
+• Check the Brand Scorecard movement against the previous scan

 • Draft a short note for anything meaningful to share with the client

-• Plan the next round of actions for any client actively improving their AEO
+• Plan the next round of actions for any client actively improving their AI discoverability

 Monthly: